Jock Dalrymple (cricketer)

-Jock James Hamilton Dalrymple (born 14 October 1957) is a Scottish former first-class cricketer.
+John James Hamilton Dalrymple (born 14 October 1957) is a Scottish former first-class cricketer.

 The son of Sir Hew Hamilton-Dalrymple and Lady Anne-Louise Mary Keppel, he was born at St John's Wood in October 1957.
 He was educated at Ampleforth College, before going up to Queen's College, Oxford.
 While studying at Oxford, he made three appearances in first-class cricket for Oxford University in 1978, playing against Gloucestershire, Yorkshire and Sussex.
 He scored 27 runs in his three matches, while with his right-arm fast-medium bowling, he took 7 wickets with best figures of 3 for 34.
 After graduating from Oxford, he was ordained as a Catholic priest.
 His brother is the historian William Dalrymple and he is a cousin of Virginia Woolf.